InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose InterCLIP-MEP, a novel framework for multi-modal sarcasm detection that directly addresses the challenges of modeling nuanced text-image interactions and managing prediction uncertainty.
-We design Interactive CLIP (InterCLIP) to embed cross-modal information within text and image encoders, enabling a deeper understanding of sarcasm cues.
-Additionally, we develop a Memory-Enhanced Predictor (MEP) to dynamically leverage historical sample knowledge, making our inference process more robust and adaptive.
-Through extensive experiments on MMSD and MMSD2.0 benchmarks, we demonstrate that InterCLIP-MEP achieves state-of-the-art performance while significantly reducing computational costs.
-By requiring fewer trainable parameters and less GPU memory, our method offers a lightweight, efficient, and scalable solution, setting a new benchmark for multi-modal sarcasm detection.
+This paper introduces InterCLIP-MEP, an innovative framework designed to address the critical challenges of modeling subtle text-image interactions and mitigating prediction uncertainty in multi-modal sarcasm detection.
+The proposed framework incorporates Interactive CLIP (InterCLIP), which integrates cross-modal information directly into text and image encoders.
+This enhances the model's ability to interpret multi-modal sarcasm cues.
+Furthermore, a Memory-Enhanced Predictor (MEP) is developed to dynamically utilize knowledge from historical samples, resulting in a more robust and adaptive inference process.
+Extensive evaluations conducted on the MMSD, MMSD2.0, and DocMSU benchmarks demonstrate that InterCLIP-MEP achieves state-of-the-art performance while substantially reducing computational overhead.
+By requiring fewer trainable parameters and less GPU memory, InterCLIP-MEP offers a lightweight, efficient, and scalable solution, setting a new benchmark for multi-modal sarcasm detection.